MissouriMRDT/Autonomy_Software/README.md

   - Python 3.8 or higher (for scripting and utility purposes)
   - Doxygen (for generating documentation)
   - OpenCV 4.10.0 or higher (required for vision processing)
-  - CUDA Toolkit 12.2 or higher (

-for NVIDIA graphics card support)
+  - CUDA Toolkit 12.2 or higher (or NVIDIA graphics card support)
   - NVIDIA JetPack SDK (required for Jetson platforms)
   - ZED SDK 4.1 or higher (for stereolabs cameras)
   - PyTorch 2.2.2 or higher (for machine learning tasks)